 - Think about different ways to get around.
 Of course, you can drive, but consider exploring public transportation.
 Many colleges and universities also have bike sharing programs.
 And walk, walk, walk.
 Most college towns are great places to explore on foot.

 - Check out local cultural offerings as well.
 There are often high quality concerts, lectures, theater offerings – some at student prices.

-Connecting your student with her town
+Connecting your student with their town

-As you explore the local area, you may explore with your student – or you may be able to suggest things for her to do.
+As you explore the local area, you may explore with your student – or you may be able to suggest things for them to do.
 Consider buying gift certificates to local businesses or restaurants and giving them as birthday or holiday gifts.
 Students always appreciate anything that will save them money – and they may be delighted with a certificate to their favorite local coffee shop!

 If you can’t get to the town, don’t despair.
 Try looking online to find information.
 You might be able to find the names of local restaurants or other places that offer gift certificates on line.

 Both you and your student will enjoy getting to know the personality of the college town.
 Your student will become more connected to the broader world in which they now live.
 And you may find a favorite new vacation destination!